seancorfield/honeysql/doc/getting-started.md

 ;;=> ["SELECT t.id, name AS item FROM table AS t WHERE id = ?"
 1]
 ```

+There is a helper function for every single clause that HoneySQL
+supports out of the box.
+In addition, there are helpers for
+`composite` and `over` that make it easier to construct those
+parts of the SQL DSL (examples of the former appear in the [README.md](README),
+examples of the latter appear in the [docs/clause-reference.md](Clause Reference))

 In addition to being variadic -- which often lets you omit one
 level of `[`..`]` -- the helper functions merge clauses, which
 can make it easier to build queries programmatically: